 - Femoral shaft.
 The femur is the large bone in your upper leg also called the thighbone.
 These stress fractures are common in long-distance runners and military recruits.

 - Femoral neck.
 These are also common in runners and military recruits.
 A stress reaction in the neck of the femur requires complete rest and use of crutches for 6 to 8 weeks.

-Diagnosing Stress Fractures in the Feet and Legs
+Stress Fractures Symptoms in the Feet and Legs

 They should also perform an x-ray.
 Be aware, however, that most stress fractures in the feet and legs will not show up on an x-ray.
 If your physician suspects you have a stress fracture after performing the muscular-skeletal exam, you will also need to get an MRI.
 These can detect stress reactions as early as one week in.

 If you're diagnosed with a stress fracture, you should also undergo a bone-density scan, also called a DXA scan, to identify if your bone density levels are within a normal range.
 The scan will demonstrate if you have osteopenia (pre-osteoporosis) or even osteoporosis.

 Even if you are young, it is a good idea to get a bone-density scan to understand the underlying causes of the injury.
 If you have strong bones, perhaps a sudden increase in training caused the stress fracture.
 However, if you have bone loss, you will need to begin a program of calcium and vitamin D to promote bone formation.